ExtraBB/Office-Addin-React-Nx-Template/README.md

 This is a template for developing an [Office.JS](https://learn.microsoft.com/en-us/office/dev/add-ins/) Excel add-in with **Nx**, **Vite** and **React 18**.
 The main advantage of using this template is a much faster development cycle.
 The development server starts in just 2-3 seconds and hot-reloaded changes are near instant.

 ## Key differences

-This template was generated using the [generator-office](https://www.npmjs.com/package/generator-office) generator which is based on the [Office-Addin-Taskpane-React](https://github.com/OfficeDev/Office-Addin-TaskPane-React) project.

-These are the key differences between this template and the default generated template:
+These are the key differences between this template and the default yeoman generated template:

 - Use Nx (Integrated React)
 - Use Vite instead of Webpack.